Ijtihad: Female mujtahids

 Women can be Mujtahid and throughout Islamic history there were well known female Islamic scholars and Mujtahids who played an important role in traditional Islamic discourse.
-Aisha, the wife of Prophet Muhammad was a well-known hadith scholar and a Mujtahid.
+Aisha the wife of Muhammad was a well-known hadith scholar and a Mujtahid.
 She was an assertive, intelligent woman as well as an eloquent speaker.
 According to Urwah Ibn Zubair, Aisha was the most knowledgeable in hadith and fiqh and surpassed everyone in knowledge of poetry and medicine.
 Al-Zuhri studied under the well-known woman jurist of the day, Amrah bint Abdul Rahman.
 She was one of the most knowledgeable people of hadith and was described as an "ocean of knowledge".
 When the judge of Madinah heard Amrah's message, he did not feel the need to get a male opinion, although Madinah was then housing the famous Seven Jurists.
 Islamic scholar Akram Nadwi published a 40-volume biographical collection of female Muslim scholars wherein more than 8,000 female scholars were detailed.
 Other famous female Muhadditha and jurists include Zainab bint Kamal, Fatima Al Batayahiyyah, Fatimah bint Muhammad al Samarqandi, etc. Fatima Al Fihiriyya founded the University of Qarawiyyin in Fez in 859, world's first academic university that offered a degree.
 Scholars such as Umm al-Darda used to sit and debate with male scholars in the mosque.
 She was a teacher of hadith and Fiqh and also lectured in the men's section.
 One of her students was a Caliph.

 In Shiism, there have been dozens of women who have attained the rank in the modern history of Iran (for instance, Amina Bint al-Majlisi in the Safavid era, Bibi Khanum in the Qajar era, Lady Amin in the Pahlavi era, and Zohreh Sefati during the time of the Islamic Republic).
 There are diverging opinions as to whether a female mujtahid can be a marjaʻ or not.
-Zohreh Sefati and some male jurists believe a female mujtahida can become a marja‘ — in other words, they believe that believers perform taqlid (emulation) of a female mujtahid— but most male jurists believe a marjaʻ must be male.
+Zohreh Sefati and some male jurists believe a female mujtahida can become a marja — in other words, they believe that believers perform taqlid (emulation) of a female mujtahid— but most male jurists believe a marjaʻ must be male.